 Lateral recess stenosis with nerve irritation mostly presents without low back pain and rare muscle weakness.
 The pain may radiate into the ankle and occasionally into toes.
 Further, radiologic examination often differentiates it from a radiculopathy caused by disc herniation.
 In the illustration above, the lateral recess stenosis is caused by degenerative changes in the right facet joint, and these are often involved in a back pain condition called facet syndrome.

 Management Of Back Herniated Disc

-Management of a painful back herniated disc, spinal stenosis, disc related pain, pain after surgery (post surgery syndrome) is mainly conservative care combining physiotherapy; back traction, heat therapy, ice, strong back brace, electrical stimulation, exercise programs (back pain relief exercises, general back exercises), massage, safe manipulative therapy like Cox Technique, drugs for pain relief and inflammation are often employed.
+Management of a painful back herniated disc, spinal stenosis, disc related pain, pain after surgery (post surgery syndrome) is mainly conservative care combining physiotherapy; traction, heat therapy, ice, back brace, electrical stimulation, exercise programs (back pain relief exercises, general back exercises), massage, safe manipulative therapy like Cox Technique, drugs for pain relief and inflammation are often employed.
 Injections may be recommended, and surgery if these above methods fail to provide relief for back pain or resolution.